djsilva99/nebulapicker/README.md

 - publishes a clean feed tailored to specific interests.

-## Run full application using docker compose
+## Run the full application using docker compose
-To start the full application (API + database) with docker compose:
+To run the API without setting up a local environment, start the full application (API + database) using Docker Compose:
 ```
 docker-compose -f docker-compose-full.yaml up -d
 ```